thesassway/thesassway.com/source/advanced/cubic-bezier-representation-in-sass.html.markdown

 ---
 date: 26 October 2014
 categories: advanced
-author: Tim Severien, Hugo Giraudel
+author: Tim Severien, Kitty Giraudel
-summary: In this more advanced article, Tim Severien and Hugo Giraudel show us how they built a tool in Sass to visualize cubic Bézier functions.
+summary: In this more advanced article, Tim Severien and Kitty Giraudel show us how they built a tool in Sass to visualize cubic Bézier functions.
 ---

 # Cubic Bézier representation in Sass